中文 | English

 In the same 2011 study referenced earlier on this page, researchers found that transgender men and women in Sweden who transitioned from 1973-1988 had a similar rate of criminal convictions (including for violent crime) as cisgender male controls.

 This data has been twisted to claim that transgender women rape other women at a similar rate as men, and should thus be prevented from accessing female spaces for safety reasons.
 This is a complete misinterpretation of the study.
-(It also does not explain why such people are often fine with having transgender men in female spaces, given that they also exhibited the exact same crime rate.
-If, as some people claim, this proves that transgender women are ‘really’ men, then by that same logic it would prove that transgender men are really men – which they don’t believe.)
+It also does not explain why such people are often fine with having transgender men in female spaces, given that they also exhibited the exact same crime rate.

 Other factors that further complicate the data include: